Spoiled. Uncooperative. Impatient. Lazy.

 In fact – the entitlement generation - let’s just call them Millennials, shall we – have a lot to bring to the table.

 They bring new ways of doing things.
 Innovation.
-And with a record 47% of the active adult working population being labeled as a Millennial this year, there may be a lot of work left to be done to integrate them into the business world, but for your business to grow and succeed you should be harnessing what they have to offer – not scoffing at them.
+And with a record 47% of the active adult working population being labeled as a Millennial last year, there may be a lot of work left to be done to integrate them into the business world, but for your business to grow and succeed you should be harnessing what they have to offer – not scoffing at them.

 Some hot button issues my clients usually mention relate to work hours, social media and technology, and an overall general attitude and communication style.